rcrowther/django-img/README.md

-## Creating new Image-handling tables
+## New Image Repositories
 ### Overview
-Image is equipped, and it is expected, that you will create new models from the base models.
-New image models have new DB tables, new upload folders and can have different configuration.
+The two core models in this app can be subclassed.
+If you create subclasses, the subclass models have new DB tables, and can operate with new configurations such as storing files in different directories.

 Two scenarios where you may want to do this,

-#### Extend data associated with images
+#### Associated data with images
-There is a lot of extra data you may want to associate with an image.
+You may want to associate data with an image.
 Many people's first thought would be a title.
-That said, a title is often not displayed, and/or a simple duplication of a filename, which should be avoided.
-That's why Image does not provide titles by default.
+That said, an image title is not often displayed, and/or a simple duplication of a filename, which should be avoided.
+Image does not provide titles by default.

 But other kinds of information can be attached such as captions, credits, dates, and/or data for semantic rendering.
 All of these can legitimately viewed as 'part of the image' or 'an aspect of the image'.

 #### Splitting needs
 Its fun to tweak with settings, but sometimes, maybe often, this is not the best approach.

 Let's say you have a website which gathers photos that are joined to NewsArticle.
 Those photos are linked for sure to the Article, and can probably be created and deleted with the NewsArticle.
-They may also need license, credit, extra date, caption and semantic text fields.

 But you may also have a need to upload images for the site in general.
 Perhaps for banner displays.
 This is an image pool.
 The deletion policy is different.
 There may be no need for credits.

 These are two seperate apps.
 Make two apps.
 Avoid complex configuration.